drbernal47/etl_project/README.md

 # etl_project

 This project takes data from two csv files and extracts it, transforms it, and loads it into a sql database using an engine connection.
+The project was completed by Humera Anjum, Jeannaej Yambing, and Daniel Bernal.

 ## How to access project files